Former NIH Director Calls Trump Administration's Pandemic Response 'Amateur Hour'

 Preparedness going forward

-Pandemic control is going to depend on surveillance of the animal to human transfers that we're witnessing around the world.
+Pandemic control is going to depend on surveillance of the animal-to-human transfers that we're witnessing around the world.
 Animal health and human health have to be combined into a surveillance network worldwide, just like you do for weather.
 We have weather satellites.
 We have weather stations around the world that exchange data on a harmonized system.
-That's how you you predict hurricanes.
+That's how you predict hurricanes.
 It's hard to manage a hurricane if you don't know it was coming.
 The question is, can we do that for global health?

 By the time you get the disease and you say, "Oh my God, we must do [treatments] and vaccines at warp speed," that's too late already.

-On being asked to lead the White House pandemic response program known as Operation Warp Speed.
+On being asked to lead the White House pandemic response program known as Operation Warp Speed

 I discussed it.
 It was really obvious to me that what they wanted was a vaccine.
 That's it.
 Deliver a vaccine by the end of the year.
 There are political overtones to that, and I said I don't think I'm the right person for that because I don't believe you can do vaccines independent of therapeutics.